Jolene (given name): Usage

 Jolene ranks 624 out of 4275 for females of all ages in the 1990 U.S. Census.
-The name has been in use in the United States since at least the late 1920s and ranked among the top 1,000 names for newborn American girls between 1928 and 1993 and again between 2010 and 2022.
+The name has been in use in the United States since at least the late 1920s and ranked among the top 1,000 names for newborn American girls between 1928 and 1993 and again between 2010 and 2025.

 In popular culture

-The title track of Dolly Parton's 1973 album, "Jolene", is about the protagonist begging a beautiful woman named Jolene to not take her husband.
+Dolly Parton's 1973 song "Jolene" is about the protagonist begging a beautiful woman named Jolene to not take her husband.

 The sixth story arc of the manga series JoJo's Bizarre Adventure, titled Stone Ocean, features a main protagonist named Jolyne Cujoh.

 In Paper Mario: The Thousand-Year Door, Jolene is a Toad that runs the Glitz Pit, a fighting arena located in Glitzville.